bcgov/bctw-api/data-collector/doc/ATS.md

 1. Use the "cypress-headed" or "cypress" npm scripts to start.
 You can also swap to another browser with the -b flag.
 The "headed" version will open the Cypress Test Runner UI.

 #### Other potential gotchas
-1. data-collector module is mostly Typescript now, make sure to start `npm run watch` to compile it before running tests.
+1. data-collector module is now Typescript, start `npm run watch` to compile it before running tests.
 1. exporting PGP keys for retrieving credentials - simplest way to do this is from a file.
 ```
    export VENDOR_API_CREDENTIALS_KEY=`cat .env-pkey`